 This is what brings us to “Knight of the Seven Kingdoms” and season 8’s inevitable battle episode, “Game of Thrones 70.”
 By making Bran’s capture the Night King’s actual goal, Thrones is able to explain why the supernatural creature doesn’t just blast all of Winterfell with ice dragon flame and call it a day.
 He needs to be sure he has Bran and definitely, without question, eliminates him.

 So, Bran will be spending the Battle of Winterfell out in the open of the castle’s godswood as Night King bait.
-Theon and his Iron Islands warriors will be protecting Bran as the first line of defence against the Night King’s inevitable attack.
+Theon and his Iron Islands warriors will be protecting Bran as the first line of defense against the Night King’s inevitable attack.
 That means the godswood will be the most important place in Winterfell during the battle, rather than the crypts everyone keeps talking about.
 That also means Theon has the biggest target on his back in the final scrimmage against the Army of the Dead.
 It is very likely Theon will die.

-If Theon does perish, it will be a fitting end for the Iron Islander, and his final act of absolution after years of traumatic penance.
+If Theon does perish, it will be a fitting end for the Iron Islander ,and his final act of absolution after years of traumatic penance.
 Way back when, Theon was best friends with Robb Stark (Golden Globe-winner Richard Madden).
 Then he betrayed Thrones’ original King in the North, took Winterfell, captured Bran and his little brother Rickon (Art Parkinson), executed their beloved father figure Rodrik Cassel (Ron Donachie), and brutally murdered two random farm children to cover up the Stark boys’ escape from Winterfell.
 Theon giving is own life to save Bran’s in the face of the Night King will be the ultimate redemption story.

 Theon’s older sister Yara Greyjoy (Gemma Whelan) once told her bother not to die so far from the sea.
 It looks like Theon, as usual, isn’t going to be able to listen.